 Learn by Doing

-Therapeutic troubled youth programs are significantly more effective when done experientially compared to traditional talk therapy.
+Therapeutic residential treatment centers for teens are significantly more effective when done experientially compared to traditional talk therapy.
 This is especially true with teens that are often initially defiant to change.
 Because experiential therapy is active, participants can engage in a variety of activities, and learn by doing and experiencing rather than just by talking or listening.

 Our clinical model integrates leading therapeutic approaches including milieu, individual, group, and family therapy.